-Cambridge is not only a fantastic place to study it also boasts some of the countries best runners and is a fantastic place to achieve ambitious running goals alongside your studies.
-A few examples of current students experiences are below.
+CUH&H welcomes runners of all abilities and focuses on training for distance running over all disciplines – XC, Track and Road.
+As a club, our biggest races of the year are BUCs and Varsity XC and these are great opportunities to compete either as a first-timer or a seasoned pro.
+Cambridge is not only a fantastic place to study it also boasts some of the country’s best runners and is a fantastic place to achieve ambitious running goals alongside your studies.
+A few examples of current students’ experiences are below.

 Freshers are actively encouraged to join our September Training Camp, this is a fun relaxed training week where you can join in as much or as little as you like.
 Don’t be shy, we are a really friendly diverse club and no one will feel left out!
-To find out more contact current club captains Iain Davies (email: email@example.com or facebook message him) or Fiona Bunn (email:firstname.lastname@example.org or facebook message her).
+To find out more contact current club captains Milly Dickinson (email: firstname.lastname@example.org) or Lawrence Hollom (email: email@example.com).

 Having not really run much before uni and having no real experience of a club or competitive environment, I wasn’t sure what to expect from turning up to September training camp without knowing an yone!
 But everyone was extremely warm and welcoming and I felt part of the club straight away despite the fact that most people were much faster than me!
 Throughout the last 2 years, the club has continued to be a huge part of my life and I have made some of my best memories and met many of my closest friends through the club.

 It can be difficult to move to a new university as a postgrad, but I’ve found that sport has consistently been a way for me to meet new people and feel more at home.
 The Hare & Hounds has always provided a very welcoming environment, and I couldn’t recommend it more highly to anyone who is thinking of joining, no matter your prior experience.